Must-Reads for Executive Women and Men in the Global Marketplace

 The National Intelligence Council’s 2017 Global Trends Paradox of Progress is a must-read for any executive whose company operates in the global marketplace.
 The report’s depth and breadth covers economic, political, social, technological, and cultural forces.
 Read The Future Summarized and Global Trends and Key Implications Through 2035, or do a deep dive into 200 pages that aid in understanding complex, interrelated trends.

-Here are select articles written by our Leadership Hand CEO, Beth Hand, CEO.
-They offer perspectives, mindsets and proven practices to strengthen your leadership abilities.
+Here are select articles offering perspectives, mindsets and proven practices to strengthen your leadership abilities.
 You can find more articles in the Written by Hand archives or click here to subscribe.
+Please note after publishing monthly since 2004, we’ve changed the frequency to “spontaneously inspired.”

 - “It’s An Unequal World for Women in Business: How You Can Gain a Strategic Advantage” – LinkedIn Pulse